nencydhameja/nencydhameja.github.io/_pages/research.md

 Standard hedonic models assume that housing prices reflect local crime rates in a relatively static way.
 This project instead models capitalization as the outcome of **salience, attention, and memory**.

-Using geocoded repeat-sales housing data matched to detailed crime incidents, I construct spatiotemporal “crime exposure” measures that vary by:

-- distance rings around each property,
-- time windows before sale,
-- and decay patterns that capture how quickly buyers “
+Using geocoded repeat-sales housing data matched to detailed crime incidents, I construct spatiotemporal “crime exposure” measures that vary by: distance rings around each property, time windows before sale, and decay patterns that capture how quickly buyers.